-5.1 The attending Physician, Podiatrist or Qualified Oral Surgeon shall comply with all medical records policies and procedures and is responsible for such compliance by any Physician or Qualified Oral Surgeon who covers for him/her during his/her temporary absence.
+5.1 The attending Physician, Podiatrist or Qualified Oral Surgeon shall comply with all medical records policies and procedures and is responsible for such compliance by any Physician who covers for them during their temporary absence.

 5.2 All medical records are the property of Bayhealth and shall not be released, disclosed or distributed without the appropriate legal authorization and through the specific approval of the CEO, COO, or the appropriate physician administrator or by proper court order.
-In case of readmission of a patient, all previous medical records shall be available for the use of the attending Physician and the other health care practitioners involved with the Patient's medical treatment.
+All results will be immediately available to the patient via My Chart.
+In case of readmission of a patient, all previous medical records shall be available for the use of the attending Physician and the other Clinicians involved with the Patient's medical treatment.

 5.3 A discharge diagnosis shall be made on all patients before the patient is discharged.
-This diagnosis will be written by the discharging Physician, Podiatrist or Qualified Oral Surgeon or may be phoned to the nurse or ward clerk by the discharging Physician, Podiatrist or Qualified Oral Surgeon.
+This diagnosis will be given to the patient at time of discharge and available in My Chart.